Thank you.

 My name is Bodhi.

-I see you at a book signing,
+I got to see you at a book signing.

-Got to witness the male ego.
+I got to witness the male ego.

 I thought everyone,

-Would have respect.
+Would go to something that would have respect.

 To see the way that you handled the confrontation was cool.

-I have a story about you in my head and I don't know what happened when I came on the scene about a year ago,
+I came on the scene about a year ago,

-That a spiritual being should be perfect.
+That a spiritual being should be perfect,

-Whatever went on with you and Gangaji I don't know,
+Whatever went on with you and Gangaji,

 But there was definitely a mind in my head that had resistance to you.